samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | [Dominate Monster](/spells/2619147-dominate-monster) | 5 |
 | [Eyebite](/spells/2619191-eyebite) | 4 |

 **X-ray Vision.** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to gain X-ray vision with a range of 30 feet for 1 minute.
-To you, solid objects within that radius appear transparent and don’t prevent light from passing through themselves.
+To you, solid objects within that radius appear transparent and don't prevent light from passing through themselves.
 The vision can penetrate 1 foot of stone, 1 inch of common metal, or up to 3 feet of wood or dirt.
 Thicker substances block the vision, as does a thin sheet of lead.

 ***Attuning to the Hand.*** To attune to the hand, you must press it against the stump where your left hand was.
 The hand grafts itself to your arm and becomes a functioning appendage.
 If the hand is ever removed, you die.